Availity/availity-workflow/packages/availity-workflow/README.md

 - Tags the version in Git

 ### `profile`
 Analyze Webpack bundles and find what is contributing their sizes.
-This command genernates a text summary and graphical report.
+This command generates an html graphical chart that automatically opens in the browser as well as a text summary report in the console.

 ![profile](./docs/profile.png)